Mark 41 vertical launching system: Mark 41 (Mk 41)

 The missiles are pre-loaded into canisters, which are then loaded into the individual cells of the launcher.
 A cell may have one, two, or four missiles, depending on the missile's diameter.
 Several models of missiles are integrated into the Mk 41 and Mk 57 systems through the Host Extensible Launch System (ExLS) developed by Lockheed Martin.

 Mk 41 is fitted to ships in 8 cell modules which are arranged as two rows of four.
 As Mk 41 is a hot launch system, it also features a common exhaust plenum in each module to redirect the exhaust gases upwards out of the ship, exiting between the two rows.
 A water deluge system is also fitted for safety, wetting down canisters in event that excessive temperatures are detected.
 The use of canisters in combination with its availability in three different lengths enables a large variety of ships to be equipped with Mk 41 despite having different use cases.
 VLS-equipped Ticonderoga-class cruisers along with Flight I and Flight II Arleigh Burke-class destroyers and Kongo-class destroyers have Strikedown modules located both fore and aft, and Iroquois-class destroyers after the TRUMP modernization had a Strikedown module located fore.
 These modules consist of five cells and a collapsible crane for reloading missiles while underway.
-This proved to be impractical and dangerous, leading to Strikedown modules being abandoned in the latter half of the 1990s.
+The inability of these cranes to move the heavier Tomahawk missiles and their otherwise marginal utility saw Strikedown modules replaced on new construction to increase land attack capability following the Gulf War.